Welcome to Beerup Law!

 As you can see, law enforcement does have some ways of building a case against someone who is not in direct control of drugs found during a search, but the burden of proof is on them.
 They most often have difficulty in cases where more than one person has access to the area where the drugs were found.
 A knowledgeable and experienced criminal defense attorney will know how to pick apart a state's constructive possession case and be able to cite case law to mount a defense.

 In State v Yarber 5 S.W.
 3d 592, for instance, a defendant was sentenced to 15 years as a repeat drug offender but the case was overturned because the appeals court found that the state did not prove possession.
 The defendant had paid someone to drive him to another person's house and, when they couldn't find the house, asked him to drive the defendant around for a while.
-When the defendant saw a young man standing on the corner he got out, talked to him briefly and got back in the car.
+When the defendant saw a young man standing on the corner he got out, talked to him briefly, and got back in the car.
 They were pulled over shortly after that for an inoperable license plate lamp and the police officer found crack cocaine beneath the passenger seat.
 The appeals court overturned the conviction based on the fact that the defendant did not have exclusive access to the vehicle, the drugs were in a hard to see location, the state did not prove how long the drugs had been there and could not prove the events prior to the traffic stop occurred exactly as the driver stated.
-This allowed for a reasonable doubt as to who placed the drugs under the seat.
+This allowed for reasonable doubt as to who placed the drugs under the seat.

 Another commonly cited case is State v.
 Barber 635 S.W.
 2d 342.
-In this case the police entered an apartment not owned by the defendant in order to arrest the occupant for an outstanding warrant.
+In this case, the police entered an apartment not owned by the defendant in order to arrest the occupant for an outstanding warrant.
 The defendant was present in the apartment along with 6 other adults.
-He was found in a room with 2 other adults and a large amount of illegal pills.
+He was found in a room with 2 other adults and a large number of illegal pills.
 No police officer testified that the defendant had actual possession of any of the pills on his person.
-The Missouri Supreme Court overturned the defendant's conviction based on the fact that the state did not prove that the defendant had regular use of the premises, did not prove how long he had been there and did not prove how long the drugs had been there.
+The Missouri Supreme Court overturned the defendant's conviction based on the fact that the state did not prove that the defendant had regular use of the premises, did not prove how long he had been there, and did not prove how long the drugs had been there.
 The mere fact of his presence in a place with a large amount of illegal drugs was not sufficient to uphold a conviction absent any evidence showing that he was in control of the drugs.

 State v.
 Ramsey 358 S.W.
 3d 589 is a similar case.
 There the police served a search warrant on a one-bedroom house that the defendant lived in with a woman and found cocaine in a wastebasket in the bedroom.
 The appeals court found that since the state did not prove that he had exclusive access to the bedroom and no other circumstances showed that he had constructive possession of the drugs his conviction must be overturned.